Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 3. Broken Line Drill

-This drill is used in the event that the guideline is severed.
+This drill is used if the guideline is severed.
 If the exit side of the guideline cannot be observed, the situation should be treated as per ‘Lost Line’.

 • If both ends of the line are present, then simply tie them securely together.